 We'll Help You Gain the Experience You Need

+In your final year of study, you will gain experience in the field through a supervised internship and practicum.
 Seton Hill University's Art Therapy Program faculty have longstanding relationships with mental health, health and human service, and arts agencies in the Greensburg and Pittsburgh communities.
 As a result, we can help place you in the best internship and practicum sites.

 Recent Students Have Completed Internships With: